 - Directly at Myer.
 Points can be redeemed instantly in-store at Myer for purchases when you present your Awards credit card.

 - Flight Centre.
-After all that hard-earned spending, you deserve a little getaway.
 Redeem Awards points for travel with no blackout dates.
-Choose any seat, any airline, any destination, at any time by visiting any store, calling 1300 165 033 or visiting Flight Centre online.
+Choose any seat, any airline, any destination, at any time by visiting any store, calling 1300 165 033 or visiting Flight Centre online via the Awards website.

 - Pay with points.
 The Awards program offers you a number of exciting points redemption options.
 Trade in your points for a Fitbit, a Dyson vacuum cleaner or fashion wears.

-- Tips.
+- Points plus pay.
 If you don’t want to part with all your points at once, try the points plus pay option.
 If you would like more freedom or just can’t decide straight away, cash credited straight to your credit card or a gift card could be the option for you.

 Managing your Awards account